 This is great, but now you’ll have a ton of screenshot images in ~/Pictures/Screenshots.

 Not a problem.
-You can make a second rule for Hazel to delete very old screenshots.
+You can make a second rule to delete very old screenshots.
 If you collect all screenshots in a separate folder but never empty it, you’re wasting a lot of space.
 So make sure you make a new rule for your screenshot folder that deletes files older than, say, 4 weeks.